-In general, you can work in the US on H1B up to 6 years.
-USCIS usually gives H1B for 3 years and then you can apply for H1B extension to get 3 more years.
-The general rule is that, if you not used up any of that 6 years on H1B, you can apply for H1B transfer or extension as cap exempt (not applying in H1B lottery again) to use that 6 years limit.
+In general, you can work in the US on an H1B up to six years.
+Initially, USCIS usually gives an H1B for 3 years, and then you can apply for an H1B extension to get three more years.
+The general rule is that, if you have not used up any of that 6 years on H1B, you can apply for H1B transfer or extension as a cap-exempt (not applying in the H1B lottery again) to use that 6-year limit.

-Also, your time towards that 6 years limit on H1B is counted only if you are in the US and worked on H1B visa status.
-Just getting H1B approval does not count towards using of the 6 years…this is for cases, when you are outside of US and have not traveled to US.
+Also, your time towards the 6-year limit on H1B is counted only if you are in the US and working on an H1B visa status.
+Just getting H1B approval does not count towards the use of the 6 years time.
+This is primarily for cases when you are outside of the US and have not traveled to the US.

 Previous Rule before Jan 2017 – H1B remainder time recapture